aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 ]
 ```

 You can see there are two key differences from the previous example.
-First, the value for the property `replacement` under `resourceChange` structure is `True` and second, you see two evaluations `Static` and `Dynamic` under the `details` structure.
-Let's talk about these in more detail.
+First, the value for the `replacement` property under the `resourceChange` structure is set to `True`; second, you see two evaluations, `Static` and `Dynamic`, under the `details` structure.
+Let's talk about these aspects in more detail.

 The value for `replacement` is `True` because you updated the `BucketName` [property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html#cfn-s3-bucket-bucketname) that requires a replacement.
 CloudFormation will create a new resource (a new bucket in this case), and then delete the old one.
-If there are multiple changes you make on a given resource, and each change has a different value for the `requiresRecreation` field, CloudFormation updates the resource when a recreation is required.
+If there are multiple changes you make on a given resource, and each change has a different value for the `requiresRecreation` field, CloudFormation replaces the resource when a recreation is required.
 In other words, if only one of the many changes requires a replacement, CloudFormation replaces the resources, and therefore sets the `replacement` field to `True`.

 The value in the `replacement` field is indicated by the `requiresRecreation` field in the `target` structure.
 If the `requiresRecreation` field is `Never`, the `replacement` field is `False`.
 If the `requiresRecreation` field is `Always` and the `evaluation` field is `Static`, `replacement` is `True`.
 However, if the `requiresRecreation` field is `Always` and the `evaluation` field is `Dynamic`, `replacement` is `Conditionally`.